-- The virtual machine uses virtual hardware version 11 or later. - The virtual machine uses the VMXNET3 device. - The virtual machine is running Windows Server 2012 or later or Windows 8.0 or later. - The guest operating system uses VMXNET3 vNIC driver version 1.6.6.0 or later. - Receive Segment Coalescing (RSC) is globally enabled in the guest operating system.
+- The virtual machine uses virtual hardware version 11 or later. - The virtual machine uses the VMXNET3 device. - The virtual machine is running Windows Server 2012 or later or Windows 8.0 or later. - The guest operating system uses VMXNET3 vNIC driver version 1.6.6.0 or later. - Receive Segment Coalescing (RSC) is globally activated in the guest operating system.

-For more information about configuring LRO, search for "Large Receive Offload" in vSphere Networking for vSphere 6.7.
+For more information about configuring LRO, see the Large Receive Offload section of vSphere Networking.

-In some cases, low receive throughput in a virtual machine can be due to insufficient receive buffers (also described as an overflowing receive ring), in the receiver network device.
+In some cases, low receive throughput in a virtual machine can be due to insufficient receive buffers (also described as an overflowing receive ring) in the receiver network device.
 If the receive buffers in the guest operating system's network driver are insufficient, packets will be dropped in the VMkernel, degrading network throughput.
 A possible workaround is to increase the number of receive buffers, though this might increase the host physical CPU workload.